GovTechSG/seed-docs-new/post-onboarding-instructions/mac-os.md

-# Post onboarding instructions for macOS 11 and 12
+# Post onboarding instructions for macOS 12

   After onboarding your Internet Device to SEED, follow these instructions: